SumoLogic/sumologic-net-appenders/docs/sumologic.logging.serilog.md

 - `BufferedSumoLogicSink`: Uses buffer to collect events, which are being sent in batches (extension method: `BufferedSumoLogic`)
 - `SumoLogicSink`: Sends event right away (extension method: `SumoLogic`)

+## Configuration

+The configuration is done in code or via appsettings.json.
+There are two sinks, BufferedSumoLogicSink and SumoLogicSink.
+We recommend to use the BufferedSumoLogicSink because SumoLogicSink might make the application runs slower.
+The output url is which you get from SumoLogic http collector.

 ### Using config file